peruskallio/c5_symfony_forms_example/README.md

 ## Installation

+1. Make sure you have [Composer](https://getcomposer.org/) installed on your computer.
-1. Clone this repository into your concrete5 installations "packages" folder.
+2. Clone this repository into your concrete5 installations "packages" folder.
-2. Rename the folder to `symfony_forms_example`.
+3. Rename the folder to `symfony_forms_example`.
+4. Locate the folder from the console and run `composer install` within the folder.
-3. Go to your installations Dashboard > Extend concrete5 section
+5. Go to your installations Dashboard > Extend concrete5 section
-4. Install the package visible in the list
+6. Install the package visible in the list

 ## License